foreverphoenix/the-phoenix-flavour/content/wtp/introduction/_index.md

 Due to the lack of sharing permissions for the vast majority of mods, traditional mod packs do not exist for Bethesda games.
 With Wabbajack it is possible to recreate one user's mod list on another's computer without redistributing any of the mod files.
 For more information, please check out the [Wabbajack website](https://www.wabbajack.org/) or join the official [Discord server](https://discord.com/invite/wabbajack).

-Using Wabbajack is much easier than following a manual installation guide **but it doesn't absolve you from reading.**
+**Using Wabbajack is much easier than following a manual installation guide but it doesn't absolve you from reading.**

 ## WTP Features

 -  Moderately improved visuals while retaining a high frame rate.
 -  Performance exceeds vanilla in some areas, especially when the ENB is disabled.
--  The weather / ENB combination is True Storms, True Nights, and Subtle ENB.
 -  Adventure with Dogmeat and one other companion as originally intended by Bethesda.
 -  Many custom file edits and patches for a coherent experience.
 -  VIS-based sorting overhaul with a custom keywords resource.
--  Modern interface - you choose between DEF_UI and FallUI.
+-  Modern interface with (almost) the full FallUI suite.
 -  Simple implementation of crafting stations with support for included mods.
 -  Faster workshop system with better object placement and new stuff to build.
 -  Power armors are more rare.
 Paint and material mods were split.
 -  Detailed instructions for the initial setup as well as ingame configuration.
+-  Support for one (1) creation: fadingsignal's Modern Military Backpack.

 ### Not Included